Gabriel Manigault: Early life

-Manigault was born in Charleston, South Carolina on March 17, 1758.
-He was the son of Elizabeth Wragg Manigault (1736–1773) and Peter Manigault (1731–1773), the wealthiest person in British North America in 1770.
+Manigault was born in Charles Town on March 17, 1758.
+He was the son of Elizabeth Wragg Manigault and Peter Manigault, the wealthiest person in British North America in 1770.
 His sister, Henrietta Manigault, was the wife of Nathaniel Heyward, a wealthy rice planter who accumulated at least twenty-two plantations and assorted lands throughout the low country.

 His great-grandfather was Pierre Manigault (1664–1729), a French Huguenot who was born in La Rochelle, France and settled in Charleston.